 Cook couscous according to directions.
 Let stand for 5 minutes covered.
 Fluff the couscous well, breaking up any chunks.
 Add to salad bowl and toss in chopped green onions, red pepper, cilantro, tomatoes, chickpeas and beans and toss to coat in the oil, lemon juice and vinegar.

 Mix well.
 Season with salt and pepper to taste and chill in the refrigerator until ready to serve.

 Need it faster?
 Sometimes we would make it even easier with just couscous, cucumbers, tomatoes, cilantro and the lemon & oil dressing.

 You can use parsley or any other green if you don't like cilantro.

-Apparently, some people do NOT like cilantro.
-So if you fall into that camp dont' shy away from this incredible and quick salad, just replace it with something else or skip it all together.
+Unfortunately, some people do NOT like cilantro.
+So if you fall into that camp don't shy away from this incredible and quick salad, just replace it with something else or skip it all together.
 The great thing about cooking is that you can always play around with ingredients.

-As with all salads especially, creativity is king (and weirdness, too) when it comes to nutrition and life - so feel free to add more, spice it up - or take away based on what you have!
+As with all salads creativity is king (and strangeness, too) depending on what you have in the fridge and how much your imagination limits you ..... when it comes to salads (and nutrition and life) feel free to add more, spice it up, be bold based on what you have got at that moment!

 Yum!
 Easy!
 Enjoy!